 Think of agentic AI as a perimeter with six known holes.
 None of them are exotic.
 All of them are textbook in the academic literature.
 Almost none of them are budgeted for in the average enterprise stack, because the average enterprise stack still treats "AI" as a feature rather than as a system that decides, uses tools, and fails:

-- Prompt injection — adversary-controlled text in the input stream becomes an instruction the model honors as a trusted user message.
+- Prompt injection.
+Adversary-controlled text in the input stream becomes an instruction the model honors as a trusted user message.

-- Agent-to-agent exploitation — a multi-agent system where the trust boundary between models is the actual failure point, not either model.
+- Agent-to-agent exploitation.
+A multi-agent system where the trust boundary between models is the actual failure point, not either model.

-- Goal hijacking and model drift — the model abandons a correct position under gentle push, or quietly converges on a different goal under load.
+- Goal hijacking and model drift.
+The model abandons a correct position under gentle push, or quietly converges on a different goal under load.

 The Context Window Forgets, and the Agent Doesn't Tell You